-- i) it is authorized by the national laws and the MSA regulations; - ii) it is not likely to give offence; - iii) it is not political in nature; - iv) it does not encroach upon the spaces reserved for plates and competition numbers; - v) it does not interfere with the crew's vision through all windows - vi) Additional advertising may be placed on the rear window, but may not obscure the crews vision.
+- i) It is authorised by national laws and the MSA regulations. - ii) It is not likely to give offence. - iii) It is not political in nature. - It does not encroach upon the spaces reserved for plates and competition numbers. - iv) It does not interfere with the crew's vision through all windows. - v) Additional advertising may be placed on the rear window but may not obscure the crew's vision.